Aoife McLysaght

 PhD student

 Emma is an evolutionary biologist by training with a special interest in the biology of microscopic animals (who doesn’t love a rotifer?!).
 She is currently a PhD student in the McLysaght lab, having started a Research Ireland Government of Ireland Postgraduate Scholarship in September 2024, one year after first joining the group as a research assistant.
-Emma's PhD research focuses on using synthetic tetraploid C. elegans as a model system to understand the epigenetic implications of whole genome duplication, particularly in relation to the ‘memory’ stress response.
+Emma's PhD research focuses on investigating regulation in tetraploid C. elegans.

 Prior to joining the McLysaght lab, Emma completed a BSc degree in Biology, including a research project on invertebrate comparative immunology, and an MSc in Evolutionary Biology at Università degli Studi di Padova, for which she visited University of Turku for her research project on the production of biohydrogen using cyanobacteria.
 After Emma's studies, she took up a research fellowship at Stazione Zoologica Anton Dohrn for one and a half years where she studied the physiological and molecular responses of microalgae to environmental stressors, such as high salinity.